Seasonal Candle and Perfume Pairings for a Whole-Home Vibe

 How strong should my perfume be when I am burning a scented candle at home?

-As a rule, if your candle has a strong scent, keep your perfume on the lighter side.
+If the candle has a noticeable throw, keep your perfume light.
 One or two sprays on pulse points is usually enough, especially in smaller rooms.
-In larger, open spaces you can wear a slightly stronger perfume, but avoid spraying clothing or hair if the candle already has a big presence.
+In larger spaces, you have a little more flexibility, but it still helps to avoid overapplying.

 Is it better to keep the same scent theme in every room or change it by space?